ZeIRoIL/BakeSchoolAdmin/README.md

 `docker pull mongo`
 Load the image into your own Docker and run it.

-In this image there must be a MongoDb with a database "LearnBakeDb" with two collections:
+First start of the programm, it will create a database "LearnBakeDb" with two collections:
 "CategoryCollection"
 "RecipeCollectin"